 If you are interested in making face coverings for essential workers, we encourage you to connect with an existing, coordinated effort.

-See more information about what types of donations Multnomah County is collecting donations and more information about our volunteers please see our donations and volunteers page.
+For the latest information about what types of donations Multnomah County is collecting donations and more information about our volunteers please see our donations and volunteers page.